Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBAuth/Readme.md

 	password);           //Password of the user
 ```

 This method will return the `jwt_token` that <u>will automatically be used in all subsequential calls until app is uninstalled or user is logged out</u> in order to authenticate all API calls.
-It will be automatically stored encrypted within your application, but if you need to save it for your purposes you can obtain int through the listener or with the "action" mode inside the returned bundle with the key `NKApiPayloadKeys.key_jwt_token`.
+It will be automatically stored encrypted within your application, but if you need to save it for your purposes you can obtain int through the listener or with the "action" mode inside the returned bundle with the key `MBApiPayloadKeys.key_jwt_token`.

 If you wish to logout an user just call